 Functional medicine pro, Dr. Mark Hyman, is addressing the mind and body blocks we all encounter when we’ve fallen off track.
-Ground down, pack an “emergency kit” and get back to your goals…
+Get grounded, let go of shame, pack an “emergency kit” and get back to your goals…

 Whether you call it flow, zen or mindfulness, being in the present moment can teach you a lot about how to eat and live.
 For me, living in a state of flow becomes about finding the perfect balance between challenge and comfort.
 Flow is about being so enamored with your present moment that all sense of ego subsides as a more playful yet focused consciousness overcomes and completes you.

 You’ve probably felt this alive and in tune with yourself when you get involved in something you love.
 If you’re a writer, you become so engrossed with the process that time falls away.
 Everything feels effortless.
 What does flow have to do with eating and living healthy?
 Well, everything.
 When you’re in flow, you relax and aren’t so focused on being perfect that you miss out on life.

 As a medical doctor, I know the road to healing takes many twists and turns and is often bumpy.
 Emotional, mental and physical pain becomes part of healing.
 Sometimes we need to fall off the wagon to get back on.